Faith In Action: Help the Honeybees

 Description of Activity

-One nature partnerships is the honey bee and the flower.
+One nature partnership is the honey bee and the flower.
 Families and the wider congregation may not be aware of the current honey bee crisis in the United States.
 The ice cream brand Haagen-Dazs has created an interactive website explaining the importance of honey bees as well as actions that can be taken to help.
 Choose activities that will work well for your group or congregation.
 Examples include:

 - View the video of high school students performing a "waggle dance" and invite all ages to participate in the dance.